yezyilomo/github-auto-deployer/README.md

 my_repository:  # Repository Name(Should match the one on GitHub)
   - directory:  # Repository's working directory
       - /path/to/my_repository/
-  - get_changes:  # Commands to get new changes(git pull origin master is the default)
+  - get_changes:  # Commands to get new changes(git pull origin $current-branch is the default)
-      - git pull origin master
+      - git pull origin main
   - script:  # script name to run during deployment(deployment.sh is the default)
       - deployment.sh
 ```